microsoft/TypeScript/doc/spec.md

 TypeScript also provides to JavaScript programmers a system of optional type annotations.
 These type annotations are like the JSDoc comments found in the Closure system, but in TypeScript they are integrated directly into the language syntax.
 This integration makes the code more readable and reduces the maintenance cost of synchronizing type annotations with their corresponding variables.

 The TypeScript type system enables programmers to express limits on the capabilities of JavaScript objects, and to use tools that enforce these limits.
 To minimize the number of annotations needed for tools to become useful, the TypeScript type system makes extensive use of type inference.
-For example, from the following statement, TypeScript will infer that the variable ‘i’ has the type number.
+For example, from the following statement, TypeScript will infer that the variable 'i' has the type number.

 ```TypeScript
 var i = 0;